19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Human.md

 # Human
 ### Lucky
-Once per dawn, you can Reroll a natural 1 on any [Check](../../Game%20Procedures/Check.md) you make.
+Once per dawn, you can reroll any [Check](../../Game%20Procedures/Check.md) you make.
 Only applies to PCs.
 ### Old Age
 80-100
 ### Ancient Language